passbutler/passbutler-documentation/Documentation.md

 - Usage of strong, modern cryptographic algorithms
 - Usage of well-known cryptographic implementations (Java Security and JavaX Crypto)
 - Unit test cryptographic code with official test vectors to ensure correct implementation usage
-- Do not persist the [Master Password](#master-password) nor the [Master Key](#master-key) on disk and store only temporarily in memory for computations
+- Never ever persist the [Master Password](#master-password) nor the [Master Key](#master-key) to disk and store it only temporarily in memory for computations

-### Cryptographic algorithms
+### Cryptographic technology

-The following algorithms are used in Pass Butler.
+The following cryptographic technology is used:

 #### PBKDF2-SHA256 {#pbkdf2-sha256}

 A key derivation algorithm that uses SHA-256.
-It needs a salt and an iteration count to slow down computing time (brute forcing).
+It needs a salt and an iteration count to slow down computing (brute forcing).

 #### AES-256-GCM {#aes-256-gcm}